aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.3.1 =
+* tested with wordpress version 6.7.1
+* tested with woocommerce version 9.5.2

 = Version 4.3.0 =
 * Added settings to enable/disable override main loop or all loops